 The Company has an Audit Committee composed of Messrs.
-Putnam (Chairman), Garfield, Miller and Streeter.
-During the fiscal year ended December 30, 1995, the Audit Committee met twice for the purposes of (i) approving the selection of the Company's independent auditors; (ii) reviewing the arrangements and scope of the audit; (iii) discussing matters of concern to the Committee and/ or the Board of Directors with regard to the Company's financial statements or other results of the audit; and (iv) reviewing the Company's internal accounting procedures and controls and the activities and recommendations of the Company's independent auditors.
+Putnam (Chairman), Streeter and Tompkins, and Ms. Whitman.
+During the fiscal year ended January 3, 1998, the Audit Committee met twice for the purposes of (i) approving the selection of the Company's independent auditors; (ii) reviewing the arrangements for and scope of the audit; (iii) discussing any matters of concern to the Committee and/or the Board of Directors with regard to the Company's financial statements or other results of the audit; and (iv) reviewing the Company's internal accounting procedures and controls and the activities and recommendations of the Company's independent auditors.

 The Company has a Compensation Committee composed of Messrs.
-Garfield (Chairman), Lummus, Miller and Putnam.
-The Compensation Committee met once during the fiscal year ended December 30, 1995.
+Yohe (Chairman), Henry, Lummus and Miller.
+The Compensation Committee met once during the fiscal year ended January 3, 1998.
 The function of the Compensation Committee is to review and approve recommendations concerning the compensation of the Chairman of the Board and the President and Chief Executive Officer of the Company.
 The Company does not have a Nominating Committee.

-The Board of Directors of the Company held four meetings during the fiscal year ended December 30, 1995, and each director attended at least 75% of all Board and applicable Committee meetings.
+The Board of Directors of the Company held five meetings during the fiscal year